MicrosoftDocs/customer-insights/ci-docs/journeys/admin-best-practices.md

 ## Licensing model

 Customer Insights - Journeys has a different licensing model than other Dynamics 365 applications.
-You can find more details about the Customer Insights - Journeys licensing model in [License guidance](license-setup.md) as well as in the [Dynamics 365 licensing guide](https://go.microsoft.com/fwlink/?LinkId=866544&clcid=0x409).
+You can find more details about the Customer Insights - Journeys licensing model in the [license guidance article](license-setup.md) as well as in the [Dynamics 365 licensing guide](https://go.microsoft.com/fwlink/?LinkId=866544&clcid=0x409).

 ## Customer Insights - Journeys quota limits